treecasiano/treecasiano.github.io/index.md

 #### About Me

 * I love languages.
-I studied French for five years in my teens and am kicking myself for not majoring in Linguistics (and Computer Science).
+I studied French for five years in my teens and am kicking myself for not majoring in Linguistics (and Computer Science) instead of Psychology.
 I am currently learning Turkish and Italian and know a little German and Dutch.
 I wish I didn't need sleep so I could study Welsh, Estonian, and Basque (and learn the cello!).
 If I were rich and could do wildly impractical things, I would get my PhD in historical linguistics.
 For fun.

 * I used to teach piano for a living and miss it every day.
 I am learning classical guitar and bluegrass mandolin.
 I like to draw, but I'm not good at it.
 Yet.

 * I'm passionate about all things geospatial.
 I love maps and cartography and GIS and could spend hours with Google Earth.
 I started a certificate in Geographic Information Systems.
 I wish I had time to finish it.

-* I recently have become obsessed with everything about Turkey, particularly Anatolian Rock (Barış Manço!), Cappadocia, and Istanbul.
+* I recently became obsessed with everything about Turkey, particularly Anatolian Rock (Barış Manço!), Cappadocia, and Istanbul.
 I usually have my keyboard set to Turkish because I need to type ı and ş and ç often.

 * I like animals far better than people.
 I believe that if you don't have a heart for animals, you don't have a heart at all.

 * In 2015, I finally had enough money and nerve to quit the admin work that made me miserable for far too many years.
 The joy I feel is like that of an animal who has been released from a painfully small cage.

-* Any cage is too small.
+* All cages are too small.

 <div class="icons">
     <a href="http://twitter.com/TreeCasiano"><i class="fa fa-twitter fa-2x"></i></a>